paulappz/youtube-port-catalog/youtube_playlist.md

 </details>

-3. Define workflow in YAML.
+3. Define the workflow logic using the below GitHub YAML configuration.

 <details>
 <summary>GitHub workflow (click to expand)</summary>